JuananMtez/Medical_Appointments_Angular/README.md

 ## About the project

-Simple API for the creation of medical appointments.
-The frontend side is in [Citas_Medicas_Angular](https://github.com/JuananMtez/Citas_Medicas_Angular).
+Simple frontend application for the creation of medical appointments.

 ### Built With
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)